-Prior to 2011, exploration in Angola's Kwanza Basin had been disappointing, with just a few small oil discoveries having been made in Late Cretaceous and Tertiary reservoirs.
-Explorers focused on the more productive reservoirs of the Lower Congo Basin instead.
+Prior to 2011, exploration in Angola's Kwanza Basin was disappointing, with just a few small oil discoveries having been made in Late Cretaceous and Tertiary reservoirs.
+Explorers focused on the more productive reservoirs of the Lower Congo Basin.
 However, more recently, the phenomenal success of the Early Cretaceous pre-salt reservoirs in Brazil has brought the exploration potential of the Kwanza back into view.
 The shared geological history of the two basins has led explorers to believe that the pre-salt play in the Kwanza Basin could hold giant deposits of oil, and the 2010/2011 deepwater licensing round was highly competitive.
 To date 13 discoveries have been made.
 However, discoveries so far contain considerable quantities of gas, and given the lack of a gas market and uncertainties around commercialisation, future exploration will focus on liquids.
 Our outlook analysis is solely focused on the deepwater pre-salt.
 Full details are available to download in excel and pdf format.